-2. He was the college classmate of another famous writer.
+1. He was the college classmate of another famous writer—and a president.

-In addition to meeting Pierce while attending Maine’s Bowdoin College, Hawthorne was a fellow member of the Class of 1825 with Henry Wadsworth Longfellow.
+In addition to meeting future president Franklin Pierce while attending Maine’s Bowdoin College, Hawthorne was a fellow member of the class of 1825 with Henry Wadsworth Longfellow.
 The pair remained lifelong friends.
 Longfellow served as a pallbearer at Hawthorne’s funeral and later penned the poem “The Bells of Lynn” in his honor.

 The novelist’s great-great-grandfather, John Hathorne, was a leading judge of the Salem witch trials, and Hawthorne was haunted by his ancestor’s shameful past.
-Shortly after graduating from Bowdoin, the author added a “w” to his last name in part to make the spelling match the pronunciation and also to disassociate himself from a figure of whom he wrote was “so conspicuous in the martyrdom of the witches, that their blood may fairly be said to have left a stain upon him.”
+Some believe that shortly after graduating from Bowdoin, the author added a “w” to his last name in part to make the spelling match the pronunciation and also to disassociate himself from a figure of whom he wrote was “so conspicuous in the martyrdom of the witches, that their blood may fairly be said to have left a stain upon him.”

-4. Hawthorne was the founding member of a utopia.
+3. Hawthorne was the founding member of a utopian commune.

 In 1842, Hawthorne and his newlywed wife, Sophia, moved into the Old Manse in Concord, Massachusetts, a homestead in which Ralph Waldo Emerson had previously composed the first draft of “Nature,” the essay that launched the Transcendental movement.
 Another Transcendental leader, Henry David Thoreau, planted an heirloom vegetable garden for the Hawthornes when they moved into the Old Manse.
 A decade later, the Hawthornes moved into another Concord house with a literary past—the Wayside, the childhood home of author Louisa May Alcott.

 5. Zachary Taylor’s election led to the publication of The Scarlet Letter.